OmKaR4545/Hangman/README.md

 # Hangman
-A python based python game
+A python based Game using Tkinter module